 FedEx 2Day shipping services.
-FedEx 2Day only counts weekdays, holidays and weekends do not factor in this time frame.
+FedEx 2Day only counts normal business days; Holidays and weekends do not factor in this time frame.

 FedEx offers FedEx Standard Overnight and FedEx Priority Overnight.
-FedEx Overnight options only counts weekdays, holidays and weekends do not factor in this time frame.
+FedEx Overnight options only counts normal business days; Holidays and weekends do not factor in this time frame.

 Additional cost and delivery time will be required for shipments to Alaska and Hawaii.

 Small Engine Warehouse makes every effort to ship out orders as quickly as possible.
 We are able to ship most orders within 1 business day of the order being approved.

 Expedited orders placed before 2pm Eastern should ship the first business day of the order.
 Expedited orders placed after 2pm Eastern will ship the next business day.

 Some of our inventory is located in our retail location and must be transferred to our main warehouse and shipping location in order to be shipped.
 This can add a business day of handling time to the order.

 Small Engine Warehouse will attach the shipping method and tracking number to the Sales Order and Sales Receipt documents that are emailed to customers.
 This typically happens overnight.
 Please allow 24-48 hours for tracking numbers that do not appear within the shipping company’s system before contacting Small Engine Warehouse.
 The carrier must scan the package into their system for the tracking to appear.
 This does not always happen the same day that the carrier accepts the package from Small Engine Warehouse.

 If your order came via a ground service (FedEx Ground or Home Delivery), you will need to contact our Customer Support Department and open a Customer Support Case.
 Our Customer Support Team will assist you with this, but will require pictures of what you received and packaging.
 We will handle the filing of the damage claim with the shipping company.